General Academic Requirements for Graduate Students

 - Students who are funded (at least .50 FTE) must be registered for at least three credit hours.

 - Students on a visa are required to maintain eight credit hours each for Spring and Fall.
-However, if they have received an assistantship, they may be considered full time if registered for six credit hours during Spring or Fall.
+However, if they have received an assistantship, they may be considered full time, for visa purposes onlu, if registered for six credit hours during Spring or Fall.

-- Students on a visa are not required to be registered during the Summer unless they are funded with an assistantship or are graduating during the Summer.
+- Students on a visa are not required to be registered during the Summer unless they are funded with an assistantship, are graduating during the Summer or are conducting research on their thesis/dissertation.

 - Students on a visa who are eligible for exam/degree only registration in their last semester of study and are not registering for a full course load, must submit a “reduction in course load” (RCL) request to the Office for International Students and Scholars (ISS) at the time of registration.
 This includes the Summer semester.